xjl456852/ob-clear-unused-images-plus/README.md

-# Obsidian Plugin for Clearing Unused Images
+# Obsidian Plugin for Clearing Unused Images Plus

 This plugin helps you to keep your vault clean by deleting the images you are not referencing in your markdown notes anymore.